Terms in bold are defined in the Glossary of the Instructions for Form 990.

 , now codified in FASB Accounting Standards Codification 958, Not-for-Profit Entities (ASC 958).
 See Notice 96-30, 1996-1

 C.B.
-378. An organization that makes a change in accounting method, regardless of whether it files Form 3115, and that has
+378. An organization that makes a change in accounting method, regardless of whether it files Form 3115, must report

 Many states that accept Form 990 in place of their own forms require that all amounts be reported based on the accrual